imarfin/CUNY-Software-Engineering-Bootcamp-Spring-2022/README.md

-# Learning  full stack development / engineering
+# In this spring 2022, I'm learning full stack sortware engineering.
+In this reposotory I'll be uploding all my class assainments and projetcs.